 - Billing rates are based on a reasonable estimate of the cost of providing the good or service for a year and the projected number of billing units for a year.
 Actual costs and usage should be reviewed for reasonableness by the chargeback operation at least annually and adjusted as necessary.
 Although it is not expected that the billing rates will be exactly equal to the cost of providing the services during any one fiscal year the rate should be reviewed by the chargeback operation annually to ensure consistency with the long-term plan to operate on a break-even basis.

-- A Chargeback Rate Review Team (Chargeback Team) will be composed of a representative from each Vice President area and chaired by the Associate Vice President of Administration.
+- A Chargeback Rate Review Team (Chargeback Team) will be composed of a representative from each Vice President area and chaired by a person assigned by the Associate Vice President for Business Affairs.
 The Chargeback Team will review the purpose of the chargeback program and evaluate the reasonableness of the rate support information.
-The Team will review and recommend final approval of chargeback rates and appropriate chargeback account to the Vice President for Administration.
+The Team will review and recommend final approval of chargeback rates and appropriate chargeback account to the Chairman of the Chargeback Team.

 - Charges are to be levied no later than 30 days following the month in which the service is completed.
 If not billed within that period, the billed unit can reject the charge.
 Departments who believe they have been charged amounts other than those approved for the good or service can contact the Business Affairs Office to verify that charges are appropriate.
 Errors in billings will be adjusted as necessary.

 - If a chargeback operation provides services to individuals or organizations outside the University, the billing rates charged may be higher but cannot be lower than those charged to internal users plus overhead charges.
 Revenue from outside parties may have sales tax and Unrelated Business Income Tax (UBIT) implications and may require a separate account.
 Questions regarding sales taxes and UBIT and the need for a separate account should be directed to the Business Affairs Office.